Adding Icons and Circles to Your Postcard Design

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-In this video we'll be adding our icons as well as our circles.
-To see a preview of this we can open up our postcard preview and we'll see that we have three circles with icons inside.
+In this video, we'll be adding our icons as well as our circles.
+To see a preview of this, we can open up our postcard preview, and we'll see that we have three circles with icons inside.

-Let's go back into illustrator and let's recreate this.
-First let's begin by creating our circles.
-To do this we'll go into our toolbar and we'll select the ellipse tool and before we click and drag our ellipse let's create a new layer for our icons.
+To do this, we'll go into our toolbar, select the Ellipse Tool, and before we click and drag our ellipse, let's create a new layer for our icons.

 Adobe Illustrator Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.